Joseph Bernardin: Early life

 Joseph Bernardin was born on April 2, 1928, in Columbia, South Carolina, to Joseph "Bepi" Bernardin and Maria Maddalena Simion.
 They were an Austro-Hungarian-born immigrant couple, from the village of Fiera di Primiero, now located in the Northern Italian region of Trentino.
 Bepi first went to South Carolina to work in a quarry, then came back to Italy to marry Maria.
 The whole family then moved to Columbia.

 Joseph Bernardin was baptized and later confirmed at St. Peter's Catholic Church in Columbia.
-Bepi died of cancer in 1934 when Bernardin was age six.
+Bepi died of cancer in 1934 when Bernardin was aged six.
 When he was older, he took responsibility for his younger sister, Elaine, while his widowed mother worked as a seamstress for the Works Progress Administration.
 Joseph attended both Catholic and public primary and secondary schools.

 Bernardin's original ambition was to become a physician, inspiring him to enroll in the pre-med program at the University of South Carolina (USC) in Columbia.
 However, after one year at USC, he decided instead to become a priest.
 He spent one year studying Latin at Saint Mary's College in Kentucky.
 He then entered the Saint Mary Seminary in Baltimore, Maryland, to study philosophy and prepare for the priesthood.
-He graduated from Saint Mary in 1948 with a Bachelor of Arts in philosophy, then enrolled in the Catholic University of America in Washington, D.C., where he received a Master of Arts in education in 1952.
+He graduated from Saint Mary in 1948 with a Bachelor of Arts degree in philosophy, then enrolled in The Catholic University of America in Washington, D.C., where he received a Master of Arts degree in education in 1952.
 His professors wanted him to study in Rome, but he refused out of concern for his mother's health.

 Priesthood

 On April 26, 1952, Bernardin was ordained a priest of the Diocese of Charleston by Bishop John J. Russell at St. Joseph Church in Columbia.
 After his ordination, the diocese assigned him as an assistant pastor at St. Joseph.
 He also joined the faculty of Bishop England High School in Charleston.
-In 1954, the diocese move Bernardin to an administrative position in its chancery.
+In 1954, the diocese moved Bernardin to an administrative position in its chancery.
 He was named superintendent of the diocesan cemeteries and chaplain at The Citadel, a military college in Charleston.

 In 1959, Pope John XXIII named Bernardin a papal chamberlain with the title of monsignor.
 The same pope named him in 1962 as a domestic prelate.